nZEDb/nZEDb/Ubuntu 13.10 INSTALL GUIDE-1.md

                 sudo apt-get install postgresql php5-pgsql

-       # ONLY PROCEED WITH SECTION IF YOU INSTALL POSTGRESQL!
+       # ONLY PROCEED WITH SECTION IF YOU INSTALLED POSTGRESQL!

        # Login to PostgreSQL root user: